ActsMedia/Android-Code-Guidlines/README.md

 ### **Basic Transitions between Activities should use the Activity Extensions in: https://github.com/PeeJWeeJ/EZ-Android-Transition-Animations**

-This gives the app a consistent feel when moving through the app and a defined set of animations without having to set them for every transitions.
+This gives the app a consistent feel when moving through the app and a defined set of animations without having to set them for every transition.